adminarchitect/core/docs/Listing/actions.md

 php artisan administrator:actions Posts
 ```

-Admin Architect will generate new `Action` class for your resource located by default in `App\Http\Terranet\Administrator\Actions`
+Admin Architect will generate new `Action` container class for your resource located by in `App\Http\Terranet\Administrator\Actions`

-Our Actions\Posts has 2 method out of the box:
+New generated `Actions\Posts` will have 2 method out of the box:

 * actions() - returns a list of Single Actions
 * batchActions() - returns a list of Batch Actions